-The heart of your equipment is the microphone and there is a huge collection here.
-So-called lavalier microphones are suitable for a quick and cheap start.
-These are small microphones that you can put on your shirt collar.
-As an example here the Lavalier GO from Rode.
+The heart of your equipment is the microphone, and there are plenty to choose from.
+For a quick and inexpensive start, so-called lavalier microphones are suitable.
+These are these small microphones that you can put on your shirt collar.
+As an example, here is the Lavalier GO from Rode.

-There are no limits in terms of sound quality and price.
-If you want to start with a cheap, but good entry-level model, the Rode Podcaster not a bad choice.
+In terms of sound quality and price, the sky's the limit.
+If you want to start with a cheap but good entry-level model, the Rode Podcaster is not a bad choice.

-Wearing headphones to hear yourself during the recording may take some getting used to at first, but it will help you speak more clearly and distinctly.
-Good over-ear headphones are ideal for this, as you can use them later to cut and optimize the audio track.
+Wearing headphones to hear yourself while recording may take some getting used to at first, but it will help you speak more clearly and distinctly.
+Good over-ear headphones are ideal for this, as you can also use them later to edit and optimize the soundtrack.

 Depending on which microphone you use and where you record, you may need additional equipment.
-For larger microphones, for example, a tripod and a pop guard are recommended.
+For larger microphones, for example, a tripod and a pop shield are recommended.

-If the room you are recording in has a strong reverberation, you can help yourself with acoustic foam mats or curtains.
-I recorded my first episode under a blanket.
-It's not comfortable but effective.
+If the room you're recording in has a lot of reverb, you can help yourself out with acoustic foam mats or curtains.
+I recorded my first episode under a wool blanket.
+It's not comfortable, but it's effective.

 Software for recording a podcast